Peter Flanigan: Diplomacy

 Flanigan was nominated as Ambassador Extraordinary and Plenipotentiary (to Spain) by Nixon's successor, President Gerald Ford, however the nomination, which was made on September 17, 1974, was stalled in the Senate and he never received his commission.

+Philanthropy

+In 1986, Flanigan founded Student Sponsor Partners which provided private education, mentoring and support to students from disadvantaged backgrounds.

 Family

 Flanigan's first wife, Brigid (née Snow), died in 2006.
 The couple had five children, one of whom, Sister Louise Marie Flanigan, is a Roman Catholic nun.
 Flanigan, a widower, married an Austrian national, Dorothea von Oswald, in 2008.
 The couple had homes in Wildenhag, Oberösterreich, Austria, and in Purchase, New York.

 Death

 Flanigan died, aged 90, at a hospital in a small town outside Salzburg, Austria, from undisclosed causes.